Missile Division was responsible for the assembly, testing

 Moments (As Best We Can Remember)

 Note to Visitors to this page: If you were a member of this division, we want your input and contributions.
-Please send an e-mail Woody Donaldson.
+Please send an e-mail to the Webmaster.
 We will add your name, rate, and years aboard, as well as any pertinent data and photos that you would like to contribute.